aces/Loris/modules/configuration/test/TestPlan.md

    - try clicking the "Add field" button to see that this adds a new field to enter data.
 Enter data and press save at the bottom of the page.
 Refresh the page, check that the data saved
    - try deleting a field with the 'X' button.
-Press save at the bottom of the page.
+A dialog box should ask for confirmation.
+   Try canceling and accepting the delete action.
-   Refresh the page and check that the field was in fact deleted [Manual Test]
+   Refresh the page and check that the field was in fact deleted Check that if the field is not saved yet, the dialog is not displayed: for this click in the "Add field" button as in step 1 and before saving the new field click in the corresponding 'X' button.
+  [Manual Test]
 7. Check that by setting 'Sandbox' in the config.xml to 1, the config tag names appear in grey below their labels.